SonnyRR/Z270X-UD3-Hackintosh/Mojave/README.md

 * USB 3.1 seems to work but I don't think it matches the max speed.

 What does **NOT** work:
 * Native motherboard Audio, but could be patched.
+* IMessage or whatever, can be fixed.